Announcements:

 4:00 p.m. " A Year Through the Bible" Study (Rm.
 105)

 5:00 - 7:00 p.m.
-The Spark (Gym) Not Meeting Today!
+The Spark (Gym) (Youth Outing: No Spark)

-Monday - May 11
+Monday - May 25 Memorial Day

 1:30 p.m.
 Monday Bible Study (Parlor)

-Wednesday - May 13
+Wednesday - May27

 5:45 p.m.
 Handbells Practice (Sanctuary)